jmbredenberg/Mafia-rules/README.md

 ###Manipulate the Press: (1 use)

 You may use this on any previous murder the mafia have committed to cause all investigations to return negative.
-The mafia can also set the location where the kill is announced to have happened.
+The mafia can also set the location where the kill is announced to have happened. **When you use this ability, notify both the moderators and the victim immediately, so that the location will be posted as desired.**

 This ability will not affect Gay Knight investigations, though a Gay Knight will not know the true kill location.
+It will work on all other investigative roles including police officers and mayors.
 Frame may be used on top of this ability to make investigations on a different person return positive.
-When you use this ability, notify both the moderators and the victim immediately, so that the location will be posted as desired.

 ###Hire a Hitman: (1 use)